 Overweight and obesity refer to excess body weight.
 The World Health Organisation (WHO) defines obesity as an abnormal or excessive fat accumulation that presents a risk to health.
-Obesity itself is a lifestyle condition and is a risk factor for many other diseases and chronic conditions, including diabetes, cardiovascular disease, high blood pressure, sleep apnoea, some cancers, and psychological issues.
-Resulting from a combination of causes and individual factors like behaviour and genetics, obesity is a serious lifestyle condition that is associated with the leading causes of death in Australia.
+Obesity itself is a lifestyle condition and is a risk factor for many other obesity related diseases and chronic conditions, including diabetes, cardiovascular disease, high blood pressure, sleep apnoea, some cancers, and psychological issues.
+Resulting from a combination of causes and individual risk factors like behaviour and genetics, obesity is a serious lifestyle condition that is associated with the leading causes of death in Australia.

 What Does BMI Mean?

 Body Mass Index, or BMI, is an internationally recognised standard for categorising obesity in adults.
 While BMI cannot reflect body fat distribution or prove the degree of obesity in varying individuals, at a population level, BMI is a useful measurement to rely on when measuring overweight adults and obesity levels.

 A person’s BMI can be calculated by dividing the individual’s weight in kilograms by the square of their height in metres.
 A BMI measurement of 25.0-29.9 is classified as overweight; a BMI measurement of 30.0 or over can classify someone as obese.
 A BMI measurement of more than 35 classifies severe obesity.